 Based on the research of Gallagher et al and data from the World Health Organization, health body fat ranges have been determined as follows;

-The 60 year old female of Example 2 with an RFM of 38.9 would be classified at the low end of “overfat”.
+A 60 year old female with an RFM of 38.9 would be classified at the low end of “overfat”.

-The 50 year old female of Example 3 with an RFM of 33.4 would be classified at the higher end of the “healthy” range.
+A 50 year old female with an RFM of 33.4 would be classified at the higher end of the “healthy” range.

 Some Final Thoughts…